 With March arriving, it’s official – spring is just around the corner!
-Even though we have had a mild winter without a single school “snow day” (much to my daughters’ dismay…), I am more than ready to say goodbye to chilly weather and hello to spring!
+Even though we have had a mild winter without a single school snow day, I’m more than ready to say goodbye to chilly weather and hello to spring!
 This weekend, my youngest daughter wanted to work on a sewing project – she got a Project Runway sewing machine for Christmas and loves to find new things to sew with it.
 In anticipation of the change in seasons, I was working on decorating my apothecary jars for Easter/spring so we decided to try sewing some burlap bunnies to use in the jars.
 Here’s the result of our joint decorating venture:

 For the jar on the left, we simply placed an artificial bird’s nest in the bottom and added a small ceramic bird that I bought from Hobby Lobby’s Spring Shop.

 The jar on the right was also an easy one – we placed some reindeer moss in the bottom, added some colorful eggs from HomeGoods, and tied a simple burlap ribbon around the top.
 The center jar was where we used the burlap bunnies we made:

 To make the bunnies, I first searched online to find a cute bunny outline.
 I ended up using this one: www.glass-fusing-made-easy.com/chocolate-bunny.html, but if you’re looking for something a little different, just google “bunny outline” or “rabbit outline” you will find tons of others to choose from.
 I copied and pasted the bunny image into a Microsoft Word document where I resized it to my liking and then printed out the image on a sheet of cardstock paper.
 After cutting out the image, my daughter traced it onto a piece of burlap.
 We knew that you wouldn’t see the backs of our burlap bunnies so we used a marker for tracing but if you want your bunny to look good from all sides, use chalk or a water soluble marking pen.